-Having completed and reviewed these assessments, the Boards consider that the skills, expertise and experience required for effective Board oversight of Atlas Arteria's operations, strategy and governance are adequately represented by the current directors.
+Having completed and reviewed these assessments, the Boards consider that the skills, expertise and experience required for effective Board oversight of Atlas Arteria's operations, strategy and governance are well represented by the current directors.

-In the event that the Boards or management do not possess the skills or experience required, external specialist assistance or advice will be obtained.
+In the event that the Boards or management do not possess the skills or experience required, external specialist assistance or advice will be obtained and will be a consideration for future board renewal.

-In addition to the experience, knowledge and other attributes outlined in the above Atlas Arteria Director Profile, all directors strongly endorse Atlas Arteria's values and the underlying STEER principles of Safety, Transparency, Engagement, Environmental and Social Responsibility and Respect (as more fully described in Atlas Arteria's Vision and Values Statement).
+In addition to the experience, knowledge and other attributes outlined in the above Atlas Arteria Director Profile, all directors strongly endorse Atlas Arteria's Vison and Values Statement and the underlying STEER principles of Safety, Transparency, Engagement, Environmental and Social Responsibility and Respect (as more fully described in Atlas Arteria's Vision and Values Statement).
 This includes bringing an active awareness of the importance of creating the right culture and modelling the right conduct.

-1.6 Director independence
+1.8 Director independence

 In determining the status of a director's independence, Atlas Arteria has adopted standards of independence that are in line with the ASX Principles and Recommendations.
 The full details of Atlas Arteria's independence criteria are set out in Appendix 1 to the ATLAX and ATLIX Board Charters.
 The independence of each non-executive director is considered prior to their appointment and then reviewed annually by the Boards.

-The Boards have determined for 2022 that all ATLAX and ATLIX non-executive directors are independent and that the Boards consist of a majority of independent directors.
+Other than Mr Ken Daley, all ATLAX and ATLIX non-executive directors have been determined by the Atlas Arteria Boards to be independent and therefore the Boards consist of a majority of independent directors.